Are you considering moving to Buenos Aires?

 Where to grocery shop in Buenos Aires

-I only shop in the chain supermarkets for dry goods like canned goods, dry pasta, canned tomato, cleaning products and the like.
-Every weekend there are deep discounts, so I stock up on these products then.
+I only shop in the chain supermarkets for dry goods like canned goods, dry pasta, canned tomato, cleaning products, and the like.

-Ferias Itinerantes: These markets that rotate and move neighborhoods each day.
+- Ferias Itinerantes/Neighborhood Weekly Markets: These markets rotate and move neighborhoods each day.
 They’re a government initiative to offer good quality at affordable prices to help fight inflation.
 They have great produce, meat, eggs, and meats and cheeses at low prices.
 Check here to find one near you.

 Cost of Living in Argentina